aosabook/500lines/image-filters/image-filters.markdown

 }
 ```

-Here we can test that the appropriate actions happen for the given state, that
+Here we can test that the appropriate actions happen for the given state; that
 fields are incremented and decremented appropriately.

 ```java